 Black Friday marks the beginning of the yearly Christmas shopping season.

-Your shoppers are typically in a rush and looking to score the best sales promotions of the year.
+Your customers are typically in a rush and looking to score the best sales promotions of the year.

 Most of them will visit your website while at work or in the grocery store.
 While some shoppers might be comparing multiple businesses at once.

-Therefore, it is important to assume that they won’t spend too much time researching your deals.
+Therefore, it’s important to assume that they won’t spend too much time researching your deals.
 To capture their attention right away, create a popup to tell site visitors about any deals you have.
 Direct them right to your Black Friday sales promotion page.

 Here’s an example of a short and snappy Black Friday popup.
 It immediately shows customers what they came for—the discount and the coupon code:

 Try out our ready-to-use templates to do something similar:

 Help Christmas gift shoppers

 During the Christmas season, people tend to be generous with their spending.
 Seize this opportunity to sell more products.